 To get the bonus points, you must meet the minimum spending requirement of $5,000.
 So even if it’s all at the base rate of 1 point per $1, if you earn the additional bonus you’ll earn 5,000 ponts from spending alone.
 That means you’ll have 85,000 points, which gets you tantalizingly close to the Companion Pass in your first year.

 Tips for Getting the Most From Your Card

 Although $5,000 might sound high, if you use it for all your regular purchases and bills, it shouldn’t be difficult.
 And remember, business owners can get free cards for employees.
 Their spending counts, too.

 With that out of the way, make sure you use the card for travel-related purchases through the Southwest portal.
-You’ll earn 3 points per $1 beyond their regular rewards rate (which is based on fare type and member status).
+You’ll earn 4 points per $1 on Southwest purchases and 3 points per $1 with partner hotels and car rentals.